shahcbs/ds-tokens-banana/README.md

 # ds-banana

-This repository demonstrates the use of design tokens used in Figma library.
-Design tokens are a way to store design decisions, such as colors, typography, and spacing, in a format that can be easily consumed by different platforms and tools.
+This repository demonstrates scalable design tokens with components used in the Figma library.
+Design tokens are a way to store design decisions, such as colors, typography, and spacing, in a format that different platforms and tools can easily consume.

 [Figma Link](https://www.figma.com/file/iaFyU9C4kWR2agFnxdMHpL/Banana-UI-KIT?type=design&node-id=0%3A589&mode=design&t=YQYCXEWuGd8F3cLi-1)